Toggle: English / Spanish

 The underlying cause of cholestasis must be treated.

 How well a person does depends on the disease causing the condition.
-Stones in the common bile duct usually can be removed, curing the cholestasis.
+Stones in the common bile duct can often be removed.
+This can cure the cholestasis.

 Stents can be placed to open areas of the common bile duct that are narrowed or blocked by cancers.